 David was born and brought up in Wells in Somerset and began his musical training as a chorister at Peterborough Cathedral.
+He trained at the Royal Northern College of Music, the Royal Academy of Music and the National Opera Studio.

 Concert performances include Verdi Requiem with Orchestre de Picardie and L’Orchestre Symphonique de Bretagne, Mahler Das Klagende Lied with Vladimir Jurowski and the London Philharmonic Orchestra, Rossini Petite Messe Solenelle at the Barbican, Britten Folk Songs with the Royal Philharmonic Orchestra and recitals at the Wigmore Hall with Simon Lane and the Solstice Quartet.